 Those secondary things may not be mission critical, but they’re still worth checking.
 However, things such as forms, landing pages, phone numbers, and even directions on a website need to be correct.
 If something doesn’t work, it’s going to reflect poorly on your attention to the important details.

 Everyone wants to look good to their superiors, so the quality of the work you’re doing could have a ripple effect when it’s picked up by another team or another company.
 Don’t let yourself or anyone else down, and you’ll do just fine.

 So, with all of that being said, never chase perfection — unless you’re dealing with “payment” and “security” because those matters should be taken more seriously than others.
 Instead, focus on making sure that essential items are delivered without any glaring issues.

-Don’t be rigid and inflexible with QA organization
+Don’t be rigid and inflexible with marketing quality assurance organization

 There are countless tools out there designed to help you manage your tasks.
-The most important part of organizing your QA process is to never use those tools like an inflexible and strict set of rules.
+The most important part of organizing your marketing quality assurance process is to never use those tools like an inflexible and strict set of rules.